Last updated on September 2nd, 2020 at 03:41 pm

-You have a bigger space for swimming than in the other beaches in Zambales and the water is so calm in this cove.
+Anawangin Cove has a bigger space for swimming than in the other beaches in Zambales and the water is so calm in this cove.
 There is a forest and a lake behind.
 The beach is popular for camping especially with the locals.
-There is a fee if you’ll stay overnight for 100-150 PHP.
+Anawangin Cove entrance fee is 100-150 PHP if you’ll stay overnight.
 You can pitch your tent or renting in Anawangin Cove.

 There is no electricity in and no phone signal in Anawangin so it’s the perfect place for disconnecting to the real world!
 To reach Anawangin Cove from Pundaquit beach will take 30 minutes and if you go only to this beach a small boats for 4 people can cost 1000-1500 PHP.

 Nagsasa Cove is very similar to Anawangin Cove but little bit farther from Pundaquit beach.
 Nagsasa Cove entrance fee is 70 PHP per day and 150 PHP overnight.
 If you include Nagsasa Cove in Zambales island hopping, it will cost you 2500 PHP a boat for 4 people.
 If you go direct from Pundaquit beach, prices can go to 2000 PHP for only this destination.